Clevin49958/2022-Phase-2/2. Backend/MSA.Phase2.Backend/MSA.Phase2.Backend/Readme.md

 You will need to:

 - Demonstrate an understanding of how these middleware via DI (dependency injection) simplifies your code.
-  - An example would be within the controller.
-We inherit the ControllerBase class, to enable access to attributes like "ApiController", "Route", and HttpGet/Put/Post/Delete.
-Using these attributes, we can easily configure the route, method, and default behaviour such as parameter inferencing, automatic error-handling without having to rewrite long and duplicate code.
+  - An example would be within the weather controller.
+The weather controller has a dependency on httpClient and configurations including environemnt variables and api keys.
+Without DI, the controller has to manage all its dependencies by itself potentially through interface.
+However the dependencies may be reused across several controller and managing the dependency within the controller cause them to be scattered over all the files and dulplicated.
+DI follows the principle of inversion of control and its dependency (client and configs, etc) would be supplied through the constructor.

 Section Three
 You will need to:

-Demonstrate the use of NUnit to unit test your code.
+- Demonstrate the use of NUnit to unit test your code.
+  - See UnitTestingLocation
-Use at least one substitute to test your code.
+- Use at least one substitute to test your code.
+  - See UnitTestingWeather
-Demonstrate an understanding of why the middleware libraries made your code easier to test.
+- Demonstrate an understanding of why the middleware libraries made your code easier to test.
+  - NUnit test provides attributes like [test] and [SetUp].
+The `test` labeled functions are automatically detected, called and provided summary detail so we don't have to set up boiler plate code.
+The `SetUp` labeled function provide fresh copies of fixtures for each test and also reduces the amount of setup work required for testing.